zoltan-kski/entsoe-apy/docs/index.md

 ## Highlights

-- Easy access to ENTSO-E Transparency Platform API endpoints
+- Easy access to all ENTSO-E Transparency Platform API endpoints
-- Supports all major API functionalities
 - Well-documented, easy to use and highly consistent with the API
 - Automatically splits up large requests into multiple smaller calls to the API
 - Intelligent retry mechanism with exponential backoff for connection errors and service unavailability